-The Earth and Environment Department offers a number of graduate teaching and research assistantships which are awarded each semester on a competitive basis.
-The assistantships provide a stipend and waiver of tuition, and are usually not awarded to students pursuing the Non-Thesis Track M.S. degree.
+The Earth and Environment Department offers a number of graduate teaching and research assistantships which are awarded on a competitive basis.
+Teaching assistantships begin only in the fall semester.
+The assistantships provide a stipend and waiver of tuition.
 Applicants interested in an assistantship should indicate this in the FIU Graduate Application form and their cover letter.
 Applicants seeking assistantships should contact individual faculty members in their area of research interest.